MicrosoftDocs/quantum-docs-pr/articles/quantum-devguide-1-Intro.md

 # manager: MSFT-alias-manager-or-PM-counterpart
 ---

+# Quantum development techniques
 This section details the core concepts used to create quantum programs in Q#, and to interact with those programs from classical .NET applications.
-Most of this section will assume some knowledge of quantum computing concepts, such that you may be interested in reading the <xref:microsoft.quantum.concepts.intro> guide first.
+This section assumes some knowledge of quantum computing concepts like those described in [Quantum computing concepts](quantum-concepts-1-Intro.md).
-Programmers new to classical programming in C# and the .NET framework may be interested in <!-- TODO -->.